-#MissUniverse2017 Trends On Twitter As Universe Crowns New Queen, #Philippines #Thailand Among Most Mentioned
+Miss Universe 2017 Trends On Twitter As Universe Crowns New Queen, Philippines, Thailand Among Most Mentioned

 — CNN Philippines (@cnnphilippines) November 27, 2017

-While Miss Philippines did not make it to the Top 5, still many Filipinos were proud of what she achieved.
-A lot of the Filipino supporters took to twitter to show their support and love for their candidate.
+While Miss Philippines did not make it to the top five, many Filipinos were proud of what she achieved.
+A lot of the Filipino supporters took to Twitter to show their support and love for their candidate.
 They said Peters fought a good fight.

 Thank you for representing our country.
 We are proud of you, Rachel Peters! #MissUniverse #Philippines ???? pic.twitter.com/HL7egjotoh